-If you’re suffering from constipation or fecal incontinence, an anorectal manometry can help Krishna Rayapudi, MD identify the cause of your issues.
-Dr. Rayapudi is an experienced gastroenterologist who efficiently diagnoses the GI conditions of men and women alike at Gastro Office in Hilliard, Ohio and serving residents in the greater Columbus area.
+If you’re suffering from constipation or fecal incontinence, an anorectal manometry can help Krishna Rayapudi, MD and Rohan Modi, MD identify the cause of your issues.
+Dr. Rayapudi and Dr. Modi are experienced gastroenterologists who efficiently diagnose the GI conditions of men and women alike at Gastro Office in Hilliard, Ohio and serving residents in the greater Columbus area.
 If you’re experiencing gastrointestinal problems, call the office or schedule an appointment online today.

 Dr. Rayapudi performs an anorectal manometry procedure to identify potential problems associated with the anal sphincter muscles and nerves that help you pass stool.